ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 2. For modules working in **voltage regulation** (when the output voltage is not externally defined and current setpoint is not reached before):

 - Choose a positive current setpoint which is enough to supply the load by a margin, and whatever desired voltage.
-For example, if we want to create a bus voltage of 800 V, and we dont expect more than 30 A drawn from it, we could use 800 V as voltage setpoint, and 40 A current setpoint.
 Note that even if the current setpoint is possitive, in this case, the module can still sink or source current while maintaining the bus voltage.

+>[!NOTE] In DC/DC modes, the current setpoint is referred always to the total phase current, so make sure that the estimated current draw (and the selected current setpoint) is converted to low-voltage side (phase side) current draw by multiplying by the voltage ratio.
+For example, if we are boosting from 400V to 800V, and the expected current draw in the high-voltage bus is 40A, then, the setpoint has to be actually 80A + margin in the low voltage side.

 ## Parallel operation in DC/DC and AC/DC for voltage regulation